-Sefton's Adult Social Care dealt with over 28,200 contacts during 2019/20, 49% of these related to new clients.
+Sefton's Adult Social Care dealt with some 22,000 contacts during 20/21, 31% of these related to new clients.
+Sefton supported some 6,000 clients in long term community or residential services during the year, along with providing support to some 400 carers.

-At some stage during 2019/20 Adult Social Care supported approximately 6,354 clients in long-term residential, nursing, or community settings.